Faculty Research Grants provide funding to help defray costs of publication, travel, and other important expenses

-The Faculty Grants Committee judges a Faculty Grant proposal on the significance of the stated goals, the feasibility of the project, and the expected product or outcome of the proposed research.
-The Faculty Fellowships and Grants Committee is an interdisciplinary group, and so your proposal should be written for scholars who are not specialists in your field.
+The Faculty Grants Committee judges a Faculty Grant proposal on the significance of the stated goals, the feasibility of the project, and the expected product or outcome.
+The Faculty Grants Committee is an interdisciplinary group, so your proposal should be written for scholars who are not specialists in your field.
 An application consists of the following information:

 - A brief description of the proposed project

 - If prior College support has been awarded for the same project, include a statement of what was accomplished with that prior support

 - A detailed budget (Please see the lists of allowable and non-allowable expenses below.)

 - Information on other support for project or a statement that no such support is available

 - Any other documentation to support your request (e.g. conference program, invitation/acceptance letters for conferences, invoices for page charges, etc.)